kragen/derctuo/markdown/long-distance-radio.md

-reception from an antenna array distributed over a significant geographical area should be possible, and with practical numbers of transceivers (10 to 1000 transceivers) significant degrees of directionality should be possible; without understanding the math, I'm guessing it would be 10 to 30 dBi, with the additional advantage (for skywave propagation) that most of the energy would propagate horizontally.
-(My intuitive reasoning is that in the direction of the wave, all 1000 transmitters are in phase, so the amplitude is 1000 times higher than the wave from a single transmitter, while in other directions, it's only 32 times higher, so it's 32 times higher in the direction of transmission, which means 1000 times higher power.)
+reception from an antenna array distributed over a significant geographical area should be possible, and with practical numbers of transceivers (10 to 1000 transceivers) significant degrees of directionality should be possible; without understanding the math, I’m guessing it would be 10 to 30 dBi, with the additional advantage (for skywave propagation) that most of the energy would propagate horizontally.
+(My intuitive reasoning is that in the direction of the wave, all 1000 transmitters are in phase, so the amplitude is 1000 times higher than the wave from a single transmitter, while in other directions, it’s only 32 times higher, so it’s 32 times higher in the direction of transmission, which means 1000 times higher power.)

 How would you coordinate a phased array of radio transceivers to transmit data?
-It's a bit like the firing-squad problem in cellular automata; they can use lower-power, higher-bandwidth, higher-frequency local radio among themselves to compute precise relative geolocations, synchronize their clocks, and buffer up bits to be sent in a phased-array fashion,
+It’s a bit like the firing-squad problem in cellular automata; they can use lower-power, higher-bandwidth, higher-frequency local radio among themselves to compute precise relative geolocations, synchronize their clocks, and buffer up bits to be sent in a phased-array fashion,